MRSimulator I/O

 sim.export_methods("example.mrmtd")

-Now the file example.mrmtd holds a JSON representation of the method object.
+Now the file example.mrmtd holds a JSON representation of the Method instance.
 If multiple methods are present, e.g., at different spinning speeds, they will also be serialized.
-The file’s extension is not essential; however, we strongly encourage using .mrmtd to adhere to the convention.
+We encourage the convention of using .mrmtd extension for this JSON file.

 Just like spin systems, methods can also be loaded from a file.
-Here we load the DAS method into a new simulator object by calling the method load_methods().
+Here we load the DAS method into a new Simulator instance by calling the method load_methods().

 new_sim = Simulator()